prPMDev/elevateli/elevateli-extension/README.md

 3. Turn on "Developer mode" using the toggle in the top-right corner
 4. Click the "Load unpacked" button that appears
 5. Navigate to the folder you extracted in Step 2
+6. Select the folder:
+   - If using Option A: Navigate to `elevateli-main` (or `elevateli-master`) → then select `elevateli-extension` folder inside
-6. Select the `elevateli-extension` folder and click "Select Folder"
+   - If using Option B: Select the `elevateli-extension` folder directly
+7. Click "Select Folder"

 **Step 4: Pin the Extension**
 1. Click the puzzle piece icon (Extensions) in your browser's toolbar